Bolt to Chi (Chinese) Converter

 Unlike some Western units (like the foot or digit), the Chi's connection to direct anthropomorphic measurement (like the length of a forearm or foot) is less clear and likely became conventionalized early in its history.

-Common Uses for bolts and chi
+Common Uses and Applications: bolts vs chi

 Explore the typical applications for both Bolt (imperial/US) and Chi (Chinese) (imperial/US) to understand their common contexts.